All Case Files

 One unified system across 4 enterprise pharma products.
-Built in 5 days with Claude Code.
-The handoff loop disappeared, the design team consolidated, and a new product’s MVP frontend now ships in 2 days — not weeks.
+I built it in 5 days, designing in code with Claude Code.
+The handoff loop disappeared, the design team consolidated from 5 to 1, and a new product's MVP frontend now ships in 4 days — not weeks.

 Head of Design